Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 3. Salesforce doesn't let you keep a database transaction open if you have pending database operations.

-The main limitation to keep in mind is the danger of what we call a dirty transaction, where you perform a create, update, or delete operation and then, in the same transaction, execute a callout.
-This pattern isn’t allowed because of consideration #3, which of course exists because of considerations #1 and #2.
+The main limitation to keep in mind is the danger of so-called dirty transaction, where you perform a create, update, or delete operation and then, in the same transaction, execute a callout.
+This pattern isn’t allowed because of consideration #3 above, which of course exists because of considerations #1 and #2.

-You can work around this limitation by breaking the transaction.
+In Flow, you can work around this limitation by breaking the transaction.
 Remember that screens and local actions both reintroduce the browser context, which breaks the transaction.
 Although you could use screens and local actions when working with external callouts, we recommend enabling Transaction Control in invocable advanced settings.
-Transaction Control is a feature of invocable actions that let you automatically end the transaction before a callout is made.
+Transaction Control is a feature of invocable actions that lets you automatically end the transaction before a callout is made.
 You can enable Transaction Control by selecting Always Start a New Transaction in the Advanced section of an invoked action.

 The impact of callouts on the transaction is less complicated with LWC.
 Generally speaking, you’ll perform your data operations using the Lightning Data Service (LDS), and then use an Apex controller to make the external callout.
 This design protects you from dirty transactions, since the LDS call is isolated in its own transaction separate from the Apex callout.